ANNE YARDE (d.1507)

 PHILIPPA YORKE (1524-November 1597)

-Philippa Yorke was the daughter of Richard Yorke, according the the History of Parliament entry for her second husband.
-Elsewhere, however, her parents are given as Roger Yorke of Willington, Somerset (1490-February 2, 1535) and Eleanor Luttrell (1495-1530).
+According the the History of Parliament, Philippa Yorke was the daughter of Richard Yorke, but elsewhere her parents are listed as Roger Yorke of Willington, Somerset (1490-February 2, 1535) and Eleanor Luttrell (1495-1530).
 In 1543, she married Richard Parker of North Molton, Devonshire (1520-1547).
 By a marriage settlement dated February 10, 1549, she married Roger Prideaux of Soldon, Devonshire and London (1523-January 8, 1582).
-Their children were Nicholas (1549-January 25, 1628), Elizabeth (b.1552), Edmund (1555-February 28, 1623), and another daughter, Wilmot (1559-April 1622).
-Prideauxdowered Philippa with two manors in Cornwall.
+Their children were Nicholas (1549-January 25, 1628), Elizabeth (b.1552), Edmund (1555-February 28, 1623), and Wilmot (1559-April 1622), a daughter.
 In his will, dated May 13, 1579, he specified that his wife was to have the use of the property and house at Soldon for life with the reversion to Nicholas.
 He added a codicil on January 2, 1582 and the will was probated on January 8, 1582.
 At that time, his lands were valued at £88/annum.
-When there was a dispute over the title to some of the lands left to her, Philippa was assisted in petitioning for redress, as late as 1589, by Humphrey Specote of Thornbury, Devon, a fellow MP with her late husband.
+When there was a dispute over the title to some of the lands left to her, Philippa was assisted in petitioning for redress, as late as 1589, by Humphrey Specote of Thornbury, Devon.

 see WELTHIAN YARDE